Estimated reading time: 6 minutes

 The next section enlists six reasons why businesses should think seriously about wellness days.
 It’s an investment they should work to avoid the real talented guys leaving for bigger players.

-It’s always fascinating for employees like me viewing the cool workplace pictures of staff doing fun activities, playing video games, or catching a quick nap in the afternoon.
+It’s always fascinating for employees like me to view the cool workplace pictures of staff doing fun activities, playing video games, or catching a quick nap in the afternoon.

 The biggest benefit of conducting regular wellness sessions – people start adopting and sustaining healthy behaviors, resulting in the formation of a healthier workforce.
 These sessions also aid in handling work stress or depression and improve work-life satisfaction.

 According to Soeren Mattke, a few of these programs also cover wellness screening exercises to classify health risks and invasions to diminish risks and encourage healthy lifestyles.
 The RAND Report study concluded that employers largely offer wellness betterment stuff like healthy food, and on-site clinics/vaccinations.

 2. Healthcare Costs